How to Customize WordPress Editor Styles for Better Visual Consistency

 add_action( 'pre_get_posts', 'my_theme_add_editor_styles' );

-Now, in your theme directory, create the stylesheets with the following name convention editor-style-{post_type}.css.
-If you prefer using different name, simply change the value in the $editor_style.
+Now, in your theme directory, create the stylesheets with the following name convention: editor-style-{post_type}.css.
+If you prefer using a different name, simply change the value in the $editor_style variable.

-For more advanced implementation, you can head over to the following reference at WordPress.org Codex.
+For more advanced implementation, you can refer to the following resource on WordPress.org Codex.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail